brauliodiasribeiro/Unraid-Unassigned_Devices-Backup_Unraid/README.md

 	Plug & Play: 	Just plug the device into USB.

  	Fixed:		They are already connected but not is mounted.
- 			Let's schedule the execution frequency in "CA User Scripts -> Schedule Disabled".
+ 			Schedule the execution frequency in "CA User Scripts -> Schedule Disabled".

 # SYNC BACKUP
 	Mirroring.
 If the file isn't in the source directory, it'll be deleted from the backup directory.